Peter Crump | board director

-David M. Reville | president
+David Reville | board director

 David Reville is an Investor at Grand Street Capital.
 He is a former Board Member, and Treasurer of the Rhode Island Council for the Humanities and was Founding Director of Storycorps, the nation-wide initiative to capture American stories and voices.
 Prior to Storycorps, David worked at the Brown University Scholarly Technology Group, and Multimedia Lab.
 He earned a BA from Hamilton College, and an MFA from The Visual Studies Workshop in Rochester, NY.

 Tina Rizack is a hematologist and oncologist in Fall River and a clinical associate professor of medicine and obstetrics and gynecology at the Alpert Medical School of Brown University.
 Tina is on the advisory board for MomDocFamily at Brown University, an organization with the mission of providing mentorship and support for women physicians facing the challenges and rewards of combining a medical career with motherhood and serves on the Harvard Art Museums Ilse and Leo Mildenberg Memorial Lecture committee.
 She grew up in New Jersey, went to college (majoring in art history) and medical school in Atlanta, and did residency in Chicago.
 She moved to Providence in 2002 where she met her husband, Christopher Langlois, and later completed her fellowship.
 She is a now retired military spouse and the current wife of a commercial pilot.
 She is the mother of 2 very active school age boys.

 Abbot has served as trustee of many non-profit organizations.
 Working as board chairman of The Needmor Fund, The Peace Development Fund and other philanthropic foundations, public and private, she has worked to establish giving priorities, raise funds, oversee endowments and advocate publicly for the mission and program of these funds.
 She is also a trustee of The Wheeler School.